 4.5 Noise Levels

-All exhibitors planning to have any P.A. and audio-visual equipment on their stand must have the noise levels approved by the organisers prior to coming on site.
+All exhibitors planning to have any P.A. and /or audio-visual equipment on their stand must have the noise levels approved by the organisers prior to coming on site.
 It is essential that detailed information is supplied, covering all aspects of presentation equipment being utilised.
 Failure to supply suitable documentation may result in approval not being granted.

 Please complete the Noise Level Form before the specified deadline.